 If your program has a file menu, but none of the letters are underlined, it may not show underlined characters until you press and hold the Alt.
 If your program doesn't have a file menu, the keyboard shortcuts cannot be learned using this method.
 Instead, they would need to be learned from product documentation or through our shortcut listing.

-In the same image above, you can see that some of the common features, such as Open (Ctrl+O) and Save (Ctrl+S), have shortcut keys assigned to them.
-As you begin to memorize shortcut keys, you'll notice that many applications share the same shortcut keys.
+In the same image above, you can see that common features, such as Open (Ctrl+O) and Save (Ctrl+S), have shortcut keys assigned to them.
+As you begin to memorize shortcut keys, you should notice that many applications share the same shortcut keys.

 How to enable a program's keyboard shortcut underline